List of software architecture styles and patterns

-Software Architecture Pattern refers to a reusable, proven solution to a recurring problem at the system level, addressing concerns related to the overall structure, component interactions, and quality attributes of the system.
+In software engineering, an architecture pattern is a reusable, proven solution to a recurring problem at the system level, addressing concerns related to the overall structure, component interactions, and quality attributes of the system.
 Software architecture patterns operate at a higher level of abstraction than software design patterns, solving broader system-level challenges.
 While these patterns typically affect system-level concerns, the distinction between architectural patterns and architectural styles can sometimes be blurry.
 Examples include Circuit Breaker.

-Software Architecture Style refers to a high-level structural organization that defines the overall system organization, specifying how components are organized, how they interact, and the constraints on those interactions.
+Software architecture style is a high-level structural organization that defines the overall system organization, specifying how components are organized, how they interact, and the constraints on those interactions.
 Architecture styles typically include a vocabulary of component and connector types, as well as semantic models for interpreting the system's properties.
 These styles represent the most coarse-grained level of system organization.
 Examples include Layered Architecture, Microservices, and Event-Driven Architecture.